 Visit Our Campus

 Thinking about attending George Brown?
 The Hospitality Services program is taught at our St. James Campus at 200 King St. E., Toronto, Ontario.
-Sign up for an information session, book a general campus tour to see the common areas of the campus (i.e. cafeteria, student services, the gym, etc.) or explore our virtual tour.
+Sign up for an information session, book a general campus tour to see the shared areas of the campus (e.g., cafeteria, student services, gym, etc.).

 Hospitality Services